SweeJunhongTP/hackathon_code_exp/README.md

 First clone the project.
 In you command prompt run
 >git clone https://github.com/SweeJunhongTP/hackathon_code_exp.git

+Change directory to the project folder
+>cd hackathon_code_exp

 Install all the libraries and dependencies
 >npm install